sdiehl/wiwinwlh/tutorial.md

   (pointer size, word sizes, etc) of the target platform

-For `genprimop`, the primops are generated from a custom domain specific langauge specified in the `compiler/prelude/primops.txt.pp` which defines the primops, their arity, commutative and associvaity properties and the machine types they operate over.
+For `genprimop`, the primops are generated from a custom domain specific langauge specified in `primops.txt.pp` which defines the primops, their arity, commutative and associvaity properties and the machine types they operate over.
 An example for integer addition for (`+#`) looks like:

 ```haskell
 primtype Int#